 - Sector information – Messages about your sector.
 For example, trends & predictions, infographics, future analysis, new technologies, sector news, etc.

-- Participation & collaboration – Client-brand related actions.
-For example, co-creation of new services, co-creation of new packaging, challenges, fan photos, fan assignments, feedback calls, etc.
+- Participation & collaboration – Client-brand-related actions.
+For example, the co-creation of new services, co-creation of new packaging, challenges, fan photos, fan assignments, feedback calls, etc.

 - Surprise & delight – Special surprises for the fans, feel-good actions.
 For example, limited giveaways, birthday wishes, viral videos, etc.

 - Social awareness – Support good causes.
-For example, articles about the good cause, call for support, etc.
+For example, articles about a good cause, call for support, etc.

 #9 Pick your posting strategy